prabinmagar/prabinmagar/README.md

 ### Hi there 👋 I'm Prabin.
-I make Youtube videos on Frontend Web Develpment.
+I make Youtube videos on Frontend Web Development.
 My Youtube Channel Link: https://www.youtube.com/channel/UCcbrqMDyUZAD0zUnqbWjG0w/videos You can subscribe this channel if you find it helpful.